 Introduction

-Windows 95, 98, Me, NT, 2000, XP, and 2003 to keep track of the settings for the operating system and all installed programs.
+The Windows registry is the database used by Windows 95, 98, Me, NT, 2000, XP, and 2003 to keep track of the settings for the operating system and all installed programs.

 Registry files

 While Windows 95, 98, and Me store the registry in two files (system.dat and user.dat), Windows NT, 2000, XP, and 2003 store most registry information in files called "hives".
 Hives are stored permanently on the hard drive and are not necessarily the same from one computer to another.
 Only administrators can access hives or delegate the rights to access them.
 Hives for the "Machine" keys are found in the system32 directory, within the Windows directory, which is on the drive where Windows is installed.
-For example, if your computer has Windows NT or 2000 installed on drive C:, then you'll find hives in these
+For example, if your computer has Windows NT or 2000 installed on drive C:, then you'll find hives in these directories

 Editing the registry